DavyJ0nes/products/README.md

 Example of how to create a simple API that could be used as part of a commerce system or POS.

+You can find information about the data models used [here](./api/models)

 ## Usage

 How to build and run the API